EmDash00/forcedimension_core-python-docs/docs/source/installation.rst

 .. code-block:: bash

-   python3 -m pip install forcedimension_core
+   python3 -m pip install forcedimension-core

 NumPy is an optional dependency which allows the usage of special NumPy style